Table of Contents

 History Taking of Cough

 When evaluating patients with cough, it is important to pay attention to several aspects in the history that involve the duration, quality, severity and timing of the cough.
-Acute cough lasts less than 3-weeks and the most common causes are the common cold, pneumonia and whooping cough.
+An acute cough lasts less than 3-weeks and the most common causes are the common cold, pneumonia and whooping cough.

-Subacute cough lasts from 3 to 8-weeks and usually follows upper respiratory viral infections.
-Chronic cough lasts more than 8-weeks and responsible etiologies are usually asthma and gastroesophageal reflux disease.
+A subacute cough lasts from 3 to 8-weeks and usually follows upper respiratory viral infections.
+A chronic cough lasts more than 8-weeks and responsible etiologies are usually asthma and gastroesophageal reflux disease.
 Cough characteristics are important and can be productive (with sputum), involve blood (hemoptysis) or hacking.